Superuser666-Sigil/SigilDERG-Custom-MCP/docs/RUNBOOK.md

 - `vectors/` - Legacy vector embeddings (pre-LanceDB, if still present)

 **Note:** WAL mode (Write-Ahead Logging) is enabled by default since v0.3.3 to support concurrent access from HTTP handlers, file watcher, and vector indexing operations.
 The `-wal` and `-shm` files are automatically managed by SQLite.

+### Embeddings & LanceDB

+- Install LanceDB support with `pip install -e .[lancedb]` or the bundled `.[server-full]` extra.
+If LanceDB is missing or `embeddings.enabled` is false, the server automatically falls back to trigram-only search and logs the reason.
+- On startup and after rebuilds, the server logs whether the vector index is ready and how many chunks are indexed.
+- `embeddings.provider` defaults to `llamacpp` with the Jina v2 code model; if a provider/model fails to load, embeddings are disabled and trigram search remains available.

 ### Thread Safety